Teaching with Technology Conference

 Memorial Student Center 2400 (Gates Ballroom)

-Thanks to everyone who presented and attended the 2017 Conference!
+Thanks to everyone who presented at and attended the 2017 Conference!

 It was our pleasure to coordinate another terrific teaching and learning event.
-We look forward to seeing you again next year!
+We look forward to seeing you again soon!

 Katherine Banks, vice chancellor for engineering for The Texas A&M University System and dean of the College of Engineering, presented "The 25 by 25 Transformational Education Program" on Wednesday, March 1, 12:00-1:30.